 Insurance companies prioritize their own over people who suffer harm.
 Holding them financially accountable means working with a lawyer who is ready to stand up for your rights.

-At Pacific Workers' Compensation Law Center, we put you first.
+At Pacific Workers', The Lawyers for Injured Workers, we put you first.
 We care about your future and how you can move forward after suffering a severe injury.
 Our Oakland workers’ compensation attorneys work to help you pursue the maximum compensation available to you.
 Put your trust in us, and we’ll give you a voice to hold negligent parties accountable.